Chalarangelo/30-seconds-of-code/snippets/last-item-with-remaining-available-height.md

 ### Last item with remaining available height

-Take advantage of available viewport space.
-Give the last element the remaining available space in current viewport, even when resizing the window.
+Take advantage of available viewport space by giving the last element the remaining available space in current viewport, even when resizing the window.

 #### HTML